TerraTonic Biochar Compost Booster

 • High surface area: High-quality biochars should have a large surface area, which allows them to interact effectively with microorganisms and other organic matter in the compost pile.

-• Pore volume: A high pore volume ensures that biochar can retain water and nutrients, making it an effective bulking agent that helps maintain optimal moisture levels in the compost pile.
+• Pore volume: A high pore volume ensures that biochar in compost can retain water and nutrients, making it an effective bulking agent that helps maintain optimal moisture levels in the compost pile.

-• Toxin-free and heavy metal-free: Biochars should be free from harmful toxins and heavy metals, which can harm microorganisms and contaminate the composted material.
+• Toxin-free and heavy metal-free: Biochars should be free from harmful toxins and heavy metals, which can harm microorganisms, reduce accelerated composting, and contaminate the composted material.